Field Trips and Classroom Visits

 Students explore how inherited traits shape behavior and appearance and how this helps us support shelter dogs.

-Nothing is required.
-If your class completed a donation drive or made enrichment items, you may bring them with you.
+If your group completes a donation drive or makes enrichment items, you may bring them with you to donate.

 Contact